qyum/email-generation-assistant/README.md

 ## Recommended Production Model

-Model B is recommended for production because it achieves:
+Model A is recommended for production because it achieves:

 * Higher overall scores
 * Better reliability